New World Treasures

 | Shield

-bold mint and assayer marks oM and F in addition to the full
+assayer marks oM and F visible at left along with the

 excellent example of one of the last cobs struck at